 Literally the same but for the tax year you are currently completing.
 Again, HMRC is pretty good at getting this right, so click 'Yes', gulp your tea and then click Save and continue.

 Unless you know otherwise, it's probably the same again… pop a zero in the box and finish the bloomin' tea.
 Click Save and continue.

 You've heard of a 'tax rebate' right!?
 You'll get your full calculation later on but if you've overpaid on tax throughout the year, here's your opportunity to make sure you'll be getting it back!
 Just make sure you select Yourself on this page (see below)... unless you want to give it to someone else?
 Donations are always welcome towards our biscuit tin… just saying...

 The next page deals with underpayment of tax.
-To the first question, HMRC are asking if you want to pay any tax you may now or if you would prefer to have it taken out throughout the next tax year via your employed job - they'll do this by changing your 'tax code.'
-If you are going to be employed this next tax year, it makes sense to select 'Yes' here, like Jo.
-If you're NOT going to be doing employed work for the next tax year, select NO. The second question relates to additional income you are expecting in the next year that you want to build into your tax code - it's a bit niche, so if you are unsure, just select 'No' for this.Next!
+To the first question, HMRC are asking if you want to pay any tax you may now or if you would prefer to have it taken out throughout the next tax year via your employed job - they'll do this by changing your 'tax code'.
+If you are going to be employed this next tax year, it makes sense to select 'Yes' here.
+If you're NOT going to be doing employed work for the next tax year, select 'No'.
+The second question relates to additional income you are expecting in the next year that you want to build into your tax code - it's a bit niche, so if you are unsure, just select 'No' for this.
+Save and continue.

 6. View your calculation

 ...and see a full breakdown summary of the calculation of your tax situation.
 Now, If any of these numbers look odd, you may need to go back to the relevant bit of your tax return and update.
-Again, there is a 'Print your full calculation' button at the bottom before you click Next.
+Again, there is a 'Print your full calculation' button at the bottom before you click on.